AxFab/expediate/docs/jwt-auth.md

 - The default password hashing uses SHA-256, which is **not suitable for production**.
 Always supply an `isPasswordValid` function that uses bcrypt, argon2, or scrypt.
 - Calling `createJwtPlugin()` with no `accessTokenSecret` uses a placeholder secret and should only be done in tests or demos.
-- Refresh tokens are opaque 128-character hex strings (64 random bytes), not JWTs.
-They are stored server-side in the token store and invalidated on each use.
+- Refresh tokens are signed JWTs carrying a `jti` claim, not opaque strings — see [Refresh token internals](#refresh-token-internals).
+Only the `jti` is stored server-side (in the token store), and it's invalidated on each use.
+- Refresh tokens are entirely opt-in: omit `refreshTokenStore` to disable them — `auth.login` then omits `refreshToken` from its response and `auth.refresh` responds `501 Not Implemented`.